 - writing and upload through Health Professional Online Services (HPOS)

 - writing and post to PBS Complex Drugs Programs.

 All written applications must include the completed:

 - Myelodysplastic syndrome - initial PBS authority application form

 Applying for subsequent continuing treatment

-Subsequent continuing authority applications to prescribe PBS subsidised lenalidomide to treat myelodysplastic syndrome can be made either:
+Applications for subsequent continuing authority approval to prescribe PBS-subsidised lenalidomide to treat myelodysplastic syndrome can be made either:

-- in real time using the Online PBS Authorities system, or
+- in real time using the Online PBS Authorities system

 - by calling the PBS Complex Drugs Programs enquiry line.

 Call the PBS Complex Drugs Programs enquiry line for more information.